Skip to main content

 How to synchronize my directory automatically?

-Configure ldap with SSL (ldaps)
+Configure LDAP with SSL (LDAPS)

-If your configuration doesn’t run out of the box with ldaps, you can refer to the ldap with ssl documentation in order to adjust your config or throubleshoot your issue.
+If your configuration doesn't run out of the box with LDAPS, you can refer to the LDAP with SSL documentation in order to adjust your config or throubleshoot your issue.